cameronrye/frostpane/README.md

 ### Making Changes

 **To modify the library:**
-- Edit `packages/frostpane/src/frostpane.scss`
+- Edit `packages/frostpane/src/frostpane.scss` or `packages/frostpane/src/frostpane-core.scss`
 - Changes automatically reload in the example site (no rebuild needed)

 **To modify the example site:**
-- Edit `packages/example/index.html` or other example files
+- Edit `packages/example/src/pages/index.astro` or other Astro component files
 - Changes automatically reload in the browser

 ### Building